Governmentality: Technologies of the market

 The technologies of the market can be described as the technology of desire, and the technology of identity through consumption.
 The technology of desire is a mechanism that induces desires that individuals work to satisfy.
 Marketers create wants and artificial needs in us through advertising goods, experiences and lifestyles that are tempting.
 These advertisements seek to convey the sense of individual satisfaction brought about by the purchase or use of this product.

 The technology of identity through consumption utilises the power of goods to shape identities.
 Each commodity is imbued with a particular meaning, which is reflected upon those who purchase it, illuminating the kind of person they are or want to be.
 Consumption is thus portrayed as placing an individual within a certain form of life.

 These technologies of the market and of the self are the particular mechanisms whereby individuals are induced into becoming free, enterprising individuals who govern themselves and thus need only limited direct governance by the state.
 The implementation of these technologies is greatly assisted by experts from the social sciences.
 These experts operate a regime of the self, where success in life depends on continual exercise of freedom, and where life is understood not in terms of fate or social status, but in terms of our success or failure in acquiring the skills and making the choices to actualise ourself.
+Therefore, marketing under these conditions is largely aimed at persuading consumers that their participation enhances their freedom, for example in the possibility of choosing between many choices of products, or in the existence of products that supposedly underscore consumers' specific identities and desires.

 The parts of self that are sought to be worked upon, the means by which one does so, and the eventual hope of becoming a new self, all vary according to the nature of the technology of power by which one is motivated [Dean, 1999:17].